 We live in an age of respect and concern for our veterans unprecedented by any other time or place in history.
 Gone are the days of “baby-killers” and “grunts”.
-A lot of us have seen some horrible stuff, and a lot of us bellyache over working long hours in an office, it’s all a very personal experience.
-But we all enjoy the benefits; education, home loans, mental health counseling, tax breaks, and preferential hiring.
+A lot of us have seen some horrible stuff, and a lot of us bellyache over working long hours in an office; it’s all a very personal experience, but we all enjoy the benefits: access to higher education, home loans, mental health counseling, tax breaks, and preferential hiring.
 It’s not as simple as throwing money around or saluting at a baseball game.
-We’re people and just like every adult we will never overcome our experiences or have a good life until we take responsibility for ourselves.
+We’re people and just like every adult, regardless whether they are a veteran or not, we will never overcome our experiences, or have a good life until we take responsibility for ourselves.

-So when you see a veteran and want to say “thank you for your service”, that’s cool, and thank you for your support.
-But a better question would be “what have you done today to help yourself?”
+So when you see a veteran and want to say “Thank you for your service”, that’s cool, and thank you for your support.
+A better question thought though, would be: “What have you done today to help yourself?”
 Because with all of the entitlements afforded to us, the only thing standing in the way of our success is ourselves.